extratone/bilge/redirection.md

 - [**/socialdrop**](https://davidblue.wtf/socialdrop), Redirects to my Social Directory Raindrop collection.
 - [**/sophiesell**](https://davidblue.wtf/sophiesell), Redirects to my Facebook Marketplace listing for my Microsoft Surface Laptop 2.
 - [**/sourcetool**](https://davidblue.wtf/sourcetool), Redirects to the WTF documentation page the ongoing development of the Batch Source Tool Custom Siri Shortcut.
+- [**/springtheme**](https://davidblue.wtf/springtheme), Redirects to the WTF documentation page for The Psalms Theme for Spring for Twitter.
+- [**/springx**](https://davidblue.wtf/springx), Redirects to the WTF documentation page for Spring for Twitter's URL Scheme.
 - [**/spykids3spam**](https://davidblue.wtf/spykids3spam), Redirects to the WTF documentation page for my SpyKids3Spam Siri Shortcut.
 - [**/stripe**](https://davidblue.wtf/stripe), Redirects to a Stripe pay link to tip me directly.
 - [**/swang**](https://davidblue.wtf/swang), Redirects to the WTF vocabulary entry I authored for "swang."